 Fortunately, the things at the top of the list to look for are also the most intuitive.

 How you feel practicing - When you visit a dojo, try out a practice.
 If you’re feeling timid, watch a practice first and then try one out once you’re more comfortable.
 How do you feel while you’re training?
 Safe?
 Challenged?
 Intrigued?
 Excited?
 Encouraged?
 Included?
+Not every dojo is the right fit for every would-be practitioner.
 If you’re in the right place, training will feel positive.

 Practical considerations: Location, schedule, costs - No matter how much you love practice, if you can’t make the schedule or afford the costs, it’s unlikely to work out for you.
 As a side note, if cost is a concern for you, make sure you understand everything you might be paying for (initiation fee, dues, annual memberships, uniforms, rank promotion fees, training weapons, etc,) Also ask if there are scholarships or other ways to help offset costs.